youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 - `com.codelab.theming.ui.start` This is the starting point for the codelab, you should make all changes requested in this codelab **in this package**.
 - `com.codelab.theming.ui.finish` This is the end state of the codelab, for your reference.

-**Note:** At any time you can compare your current state of a file with the end state.
+**com.example.sky.database.Note:** At any time you can compare your current state of a file with the end state.
 Select your working version of a file and the corresponding file from the `finish` package and use [Android Studio's Compare function](https://www.jetbrains.com/help/idea/comparing-files-and-folders.html#twofiles).

 ## Build and run the app